swcarpentry/good-enough-practices-in-scientific-computing/index.md

     include at least one example of how the program is used: remember, a good example is worth a thousand words.
 Where possible, the comment should also indicate reasonable values for parameters.
-    Figure [fig:comment] presents an example of of such a comment.
+    Figure 2 presents an example of such a comment.

 2.  *Decompose programs into functions* that are no more than one page (about 60 lines) long, do not use global variables